-Special Topics Selected topics
+HADM 284 Special Topics

-Selected topics of current interest in health administration offered on a variable basis such as managerial epidemiology, international health systems, etc.
+Selected topics of current interest in health administration offered on a variable basis such as health information technology, managerial epidemiology, international health systems, etc.

-(W) Research in Health Administration

-(Prerequisites: HADM major; PSYC 210) An introduction to research methodology as applied to health administration issues and problems with an emphasis on experimental and quasi-experimental designs.
-Includes service-learning component.
+3 cr.
+(W) Research in Health Administration (Prerequisites: HADM major; PSYC 210) An introduction to research methodology as applied to health administration issues and problems with an emphasis on experimental and quasiexperimental designs.

-Health Finance
+HADM 312 Health Finance